bbauska/CS198.1x/readme.md

 The technical definition is as follows: given some hash function H, it is computationally difficult to find two different inputs x and y such that H of x equals H of y.

-<h3>Key Properties of Cryptographic Hash Functions: Avalanche Effect
+<h3>Key Properties of Cryptographic Hash Functions: Avalanche Effect</h3>

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------------- image090-cryptographic-hash-functions-avalanche-effect.png -------------------------------------->